Why Flow Cytometry in Immunology is Important

 - Understanding immune competence – A cell’s immune competence is its ability to produce antibodies as a fighting response to perceived threats (antigens).
 By using flow cytometry to isolate cell populations, immune competence can be measured against cell population, cell stage, and other relevant variables.

 - Determining immunodeficiency – Because flow cytometers can count individual cells as they’re sorted and analyzed, the number of immune cells can be determined and contrasted against known healthy values.
 If there are deficiencies present, flow cytometry is an efficient way to determine this.

 - Tracking proliferation of particular cells – Similarly, if a known disease or cancer is present in a patient’s sample, flow cytometry can track the proliferation of particular cells.
 This can determine the aggressiveness or severity of the disease.

-In its essence, flow cytometry allows you shrink down to the microscopic level and look at the blood sample for what it is—what cells are within it, the percentages of cell population, the healthiness of the cells, and how they react to certain stimuli.
+In its essence, flow cytometry allows you to shrink down to the microscopic level and look at the blood sample for what it is-what cells are within it, the percentages of cell population, the healthiness of the cells, and how they react to certain stimuli.
 With this method, biological and medical researchers have been able to study heterogeneous fluids in a manner impossible for previous generations.